Token Based Authentication in Web API

 }

-Now we need to add a class with the name MyAuthorizationServerProvider into our application.
-Within that class, we need to write the logic for validating the user credentials and generating the access token.
+We need to add a class file named MyAuthorizationServerProvider.cs to our application.
+Within that class, we must write the logic for validating the user credentials and generating the access token.
+The Authorization Server will use this class to Validate the Client Credentials.

 We need to inherit the MyAuthorizationServerProvider class from OAuthAuthorizationServerProvider class and then need to override the ValidateClientAuthentication and GrantResourceOwnerCredentials method.
 So, before proceeding and overriding these two methods, let us first understand what exactly these methods are going to perform.